osition/osition/src/webpage/src/guide/installation/index.md

-# Getting Started?
+# Installation

 ::: warning
-Currently there exists nothing.
-So you won't really be getting any results.
+Currently Jarklin is under development and may be unstable
 :::

 ::: warning